shitfuckery/usb_stick/README.md

 sudo dd if=/dev/urandom of=/target/etc/luks/boot_os.keyfile bs=1024 count=4
 ```

-#### Create the /etc/crypttab File
+#### Create the /target/etc/crypttab File

-The file /etc/crypttab is used to decrypt the encrypted partitions and to map them to the correct filesystem in the fstab file created earlier.
+The file /etc/crypttab (found at /target/etc/crypttab during installation) is used to decrypt the encrypted partitions and to map them to the correct filesystem in the fstab file created earlier.
 Use the following commands to create it:

 ```bash
 sudo bash -c “echo ‘LUKS_BOOT UUID=$(blkid -s UUID -o value /dev/sdTARGET1) /etc/luks/boot_os.keyfile luks,discard’ >> /target/etc/crypttab”